 Reviews warning of complicated appeal process if patient wasn’t happy with results

-Quoted savings didn’t include all expenses such as impression kit, replacement fee for lost or broken aligners, cost of final retainers
+Quoted savings didn’t include all expenses such as impression kit, replacement fee for lost or broken aligners, cost of final retainers, no insurance benefits utilized

 How often do I need to wear my aligners?

-It is recommended that you wear your aligners for 20-22 hours per day and only remove them for eating, drinking, brushing and flossing.
+Your aligners should be worn for 20-22 hours per day and only removed for eating, drinking, brushing and flossing.

 Will wearing Invisalign® aligners affect my speech?

 In some patients there may be a temporary and slight lisp for a day or two.
 However, as you get used to having aligners in your mouth, any lisp caused by the aligners should disappear within a few days.

 Some patients will have small buttons or attachments bonded to their teeth in order to give their aligners a snug fit which helps teeth move into the correct position.
 They are made of tooth-colored bonding material and are nearly invisible.
 Dr. Ferrell will determine if you need them, how many, and on which teeth in order to guide your teeth during the course of the treatment.
 Buttons are easily removed at the end of your treatment.